Nvdtn19/IDM-Activation-Script/README.md

 #### OS requirement

--   The project is untested on Windows 7/8/8.1.
-Use it at your own risk.
-Only Windows 10 and 11 is tested.
+-   The project is supported only on Windows 7/8/8.1/10/11, with all important updates installed.
 -   The PowerShell method to run IAS is supported on Windows 8 and higher.